-Application form and Key Information Memorandum may be obtained from the designated offices / ISCs of AMC or Investor Service Centres (ISCs) of distributors downloaded the Registrar or or www.mutualfund.adityabirlacapital.com.
+Application form and Key Information Memorandum may be obtained from the designated offices / ISCs of AMC or Investor Service Centres (ISCs) of Registrar distributors downloaded or or from www.mutualfund.adityabirlacapital.com.

 The application forms can also be submitted at the designated offices / ISCs of Aditya Birla Sun Life Mutual Fund as mentioned in this SID.